Right to Repair

 • Vacuum cleaners

-• Electric vehicles with a battery weighing less than 25 kg, such as scooters and bicycles
+• Electric vehicles with a battery under 25 kg, such as scooters and bicycles

 • Welding equipment

+Yes, we are happy to help!
 The right to repair is good for consumers and the circular economy.
-For manufacturers and retailers, this means greater responsibility after the sale, including during the use phase of their products.
-Making strategic choices and collaborating with other parties in the chain makes this process more transparent and easier to understand.
-You can start doing this right now.
+For manufacturers and retailers, it means making strategic choices and possibly collaborating with other parties in the supply chain.

-• We believe that circular design of your products offers an excellent opportunity to make repairs faster and easier, for example through standardization or better design of vulnerable parts.
-As industrial designers, we are experts in eco-design and are happy to help you with this.
+• Circular design can make your products faster and easier to repair, for example, through standardization or improved design of vulnerable components.
+As industrial designers, we are experts in ecodesign and are happy to help you with this.

 Themes